 - Any Macalester student registered for studio instruction/private lessons, or

-- Any Macalester student enrolled in Music Department Ensembles.
+- Any Macalester student enrolled in a Music Department Ensemble.

 How to Reserve